 Authenticity of the Tomb’s Location

-There has been much discussion of the authenticity of David’s burial site.
+There has been much discussion of the authentic City of David’s burial site.
 It was only in the 9th century that Muslims documented the present site of David’s Tomb and in the 10th century pilgrims began visiting Mount Zion as the burial place of David.
 The Old Testament tells us that David was buried with his ancestors in the City of David.
 Archaeological excavations place the City of David south of Temple Mount and not on Mount Zion where the present tomb stands.
 The City of David was the original settlement that grew into Jerusalem.
 The extensive excavations of the City of David have not uncovered an alternate Tomb of David.
 Some have thought that David was buried in Bethlehem, a city also referred to as the City of David, but excavations in Bethlehem have not unearthed his tomb.
 Despite the fact that King David was probably not buried exactly at the present site of the tomb it is still a revered landmark and pilgrimage site for Christians, Jews and Muslims.